sophie-thomson/mad-hatters-personality-quiz/README.md

 ***Questions and Answers***

 - A spreadsheet was created to list 10 personality related questions.
-- Each question was given 6 possible answer options.
+- Each question was given 6 possible answer options which relate to the characters created in the book.
-- Each answer option was assigned a character value for one of 6 Alice in Wonderland characters: Alice; White Rabbit; Mad Hatter; Cheshire Cat; Blue Caterpillar; Queen of Hearts.
+- Each answer option was assigned a character value for one of 6 Alice in Wonderland characters:
+    - Alice
+    - White Rabbit
+    - Mad Hatter
+    - Cheshire Cat
+    - Blue Caterpillar
--
+    - Queen of Hearts

 ![Screenshot of spreadsheet showing questions and answers data](docs/readme-images/questions-and-answers.png)